 Students register for graduate courses during the official published registration time periods.
 Students may not register for courses after the close of the late registration time period.
-Course registrations and additions completed during the late registration period must have approval from the respective graduate Department Head and are subject to a late fee.
+Course registrations and additions completed during the late registration period must have approval from the respective graduate Program Director and are subject to a late fee.

 Semester and half-semester graduate courses dropped by the official "Last Day to Drop a Course" will not appear on the student's permanent record.
 Non-completion of a course thereafter will result in a letter grade based upon the student's performance relative to the required work for the entire course.
+Click here for the current Refund Policy.